upasana099/camera-application/Week 2/readme.md

 3. Press 'c' to capture a still image.
 4. Press 'e' to extract yellow color from the frame.
 5. Press 'r' to rotate the frame by 10 degrees.
-6. Press 't' to apply a skin tone threshold.
+6. Press 't' to apply a threshold.
 7. Press 'b' to apply Gaussian blur with customizable parameters.
 8. Press 's' to apply a sharpening filter.
 9. Press 'Esc' to exit the program.